Definition

 Black 3s cannot be used for melds unless it is to “drop” or end the game.
 Black 3s, when discarded, prevent any Player from drawing from the discard pile until it is covered by another discard next turn.

-A summary of the rules for Samba can be seen below.
+A summary of the key rules for Samba are as follows:

 - Cards cannot be drawn from the discard pile unless your team has met the point requirement.